 ● Blocks ‘grow’ with your child

 Open-ended toys are often simple toys, but with a lot of PLAY power!
-They require effort on the part of children—children are not passive, but active participants in open-ended PLAY—using their imaginations and their creative interpretations to engage in and sustain play.
-In open-ended PLAY children have the opportunity to engage and develop multiple developmental areas simultaneously.
+They require effort on the part of children.
+Kiddos aren’t passive in open-ended PLAY, but rather active participants.To engage in and sustain PLAY, children must draw on their imaginations and make use of their creativity.
+Plus, open-ended PLAY provides opportunities to engage and develop multiple developmental areas simultaneously.

-In a well-balanced PLAY space your kidlet will interact with both open-ended and close-ended toys and materials.
+In well-balanced PLAY spaces your kidlet will interact with both open-ended and close-ended toys and materials.
 What YOU need to guarantee is they’re given the time, freedom and space for open-ended PLAY!
+There are free resources available right here!

 Feel free to contact me if you need assistance in setting up your kiddo’s PLAY space!